MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/howto/client/dotnet.md

 ### Install the managed client SDK package

-Right-click your project, click **Manage NuGet Packages**, search for the `Microsoft.Azure.Mobile.Client` package, then click **Install**.
+Right-click your project, press **Manage NuGet Packages**, search for the `Microsoft.Azure.Mobile.Client` package, then press **Install**.
 For offline capabilities, install the `Microsoft.Azure.Mobile.Client.SQLiteStore` package as well.

 ## Create the Mobile Apps client